-The business world is buzzing about the Flywheel marketing concept, and it has plenty of relevance for helping arts marketers optimize their own plans.
+The business world is buzzing about the Flywheel marketing concept, and it has plenty of relevance for helping arts marketers optimise their own plans.

 For years, many arts marketers have positioned their plans in the context of the marketing funnel: the process of attracting new patrons and converting them into ticket buyers.
 With the funnel approach, marketers place a lot of emphasis on attracting new customers when, as mentioned above, there is a wealth of untapped revenue in their existing customer base.
 According to the 2019 Spektrix Insights Report, only a quarter of patrons who purchased in 2016 returned in 2018.
 That hints that marketers in the industry have loads of potential to think about retention and new ways, and where the Flywheel can be useful.

 In the new year, marketers can resolve to use their CRM to embrace a retention-focused mindset.
-Use customer behavior reports to identify loyal patrons and use segmentation and email tools to engage with them directly, rewarding them for their loyalty and exciting them with an excellent experience when they come to the organization.
-How can the organization leverage social media not just to find new patrons but to engage their current ones?
+Use customer behaviour reports to identify loyal patrons and segmentation and email tools to engage with them directly, rewarding them for their loyalty and exciting them with an excellent experience when they come to the organisation.
+How can the organisation leverage social media not just to find new patrons but to engage their current ones?
 The happier existing customers can be, the more word-of-mouth will spread, and the more the wheel will turn with new and loyal patrons.

-By understanding how each of their efforts fit into the organization’s wider goals of growing attendance and loyalty, arts marketers can boost their plan’s effectiveness for the year ahead.
-Having a detailed and optimized plan in place can help marketers drive revenue growth and long-term ROI from their campaigns in 2020.
+By understanding how each of their efforts fit into the organisation’s wider goals of growing attendance and loyalty, arts marketers can boost their plan’s effectiveness for the year ahead.
+Having a detailed and optimised plan in place can help marketers drive revenue growth and long-term ROI from their campaigns in 2020.

 More insights and best practice ideas from Spektrix